tsegall/fta/README.md

-# Text Profiling and Semantic Type Detection (Fast Text Analyzer) #
+# Text Profiling and Semantic Type Detection #

 Analyze Text data to determine Base Type and Semantic type information and other key metrics associated with a text stream.
 Key objective of the analysis include: